alicecaml/alicecaml.org/content/blog/package-hygiene-in-alice/index.md

 The `-open Some_module` option takes a module name `Some_module`, and when compiling a file, acts as though the file began with a new line `open Some_module`.
+(Read [this](https://ocaml.org/docs/modules#naming-and-scoping) to learn more about what it means to open a module in OCaml.)
-This option can be passed multiple times, resulting in the effect of `open <module>` lines being at the start of the compiled file, in the same order as their corresponding `-open` options.
+The `-open` option can be passed multiple times, resulting in the effect of multiple `open <module>` lines being at the start of the compiled file, in the same order as their corresponding `-open` options.

 The `-pack` option creates an object file combining a given set of existing